-If you’re making a call in a noisy environment or want to sing along to a song, you won’t encounter any problems!
+If you’re making a call in a noisy environment or want to sing along to a song, you WON’T encounter any problems!

 This set of Bose headphones has an in-line mic/remote for managing music and calls on Apple devices.

-You’ll also love the convenient ear markings on both the right and left side ear cups, making it easy to tell which ear cup belongs to which ear.
+This might sound shallow to some, but I also love the convenient ear markings on both the right and left side ear cups, making it easy to tell which ear cup belongs to which ear.

-This is unexpected given how popular rechargeable batteries have become in recent years.
+This is unexpected, given how popular rechargeable batteries have become in recent years.

 When the battery dies, you can sense a significant difference in the sound quality.
 Apart from this, the noise-cancellation feature is also affected.